Valuable Pottery Marks: Identification Guide & What Matters in 2025

 How to Tell If Pottery is Vintage?

-Many antique ceramics won’t have markings, but if you have read up on the subject and learned more about the look, feel and weight of the pottery, you will gain an eye for it.
+Many antique ceramic projects won’t have markings, but if you have read up on the subject and learned more about the look, feel and weight of the pottery, you will gain an eye for it.

-During your research, spend some time reading about different glazes and color palettes; different time periods are often reflected in the different methods and colors used.
+During your research, spend some time reading about different color palettes and glazing pottery; different time periods are often reflected in the different methods and colors used.
 Another gauge of vintage or antique pottery is how it looks and feels.

 Often older pieces are heavier and sturdier.
 You can also look for slight imperfections that will show the piece was made by hand rather than in a factory.